 We've carefully trained ourselves to never equate a man's erection with the pitter patter of a man's heart.
 The two are separate entities, independent from one another, and often acting in inverse ways.

 Nice try, science.
 But we're smarter than that.

-Gary Wittert endocrinologist and Professor of Medicine at the University of Adelaide, says the blood vessels in the penis are identical to those in the heart.
-If the blood is having a hard time rushing to the penis, than chances are it's having a hard time flowing elsewhere too.
-This, often times, means the man may have subclinical coronary artery disease.
+Gary Wittert, endocrinologist and professor of medicine at the University of Adelaide, says the blood vessels in the penis are identical to those in the heart.
+If the blood is having a hard time rushing to the penis, chances are it's having a hard time flowing elsewhere, too.
+Often times, this means the man may have subclinical coronary artery disease.

-He also think it's a bunch of hooey that older men should assume erections cease with age.
-If Hugh Hefner can do it at 80, so can you."What I truly believe is it's not just age.
-It is not inevitable that you lose your erections with age," he said.
+"What I truly believe is it's not just age.
+It isn't inevitable that you lose your erections with age," he said.
 "You're starting to see with obesity a very high prevalence of erectile dysfunction in younger men and it's a warning sign."

 Do you hear that, fellas?
 If you want to keep having sex through middle age, hop on the treadmill and cut down on the McDonald's.